SafetyGraphics/SafetyGraphics.github.io/roadmap.md

 **Last Update: 2020-10-28**

-This document summarizes the current areas of emphasis for the ISG group.
+This document summarizes the objectives and projects for the ISG group.

+## Group Objectives

 In general, we currently focused on 3 interconnected areas:

 1. Improve the safetyGraphics Platform
-2. Create a standard set of charts in the safetyCharts package
+2. Create new charts for safety monitoring
-3. Create Validation Documentation
+3. Validation/Qualification

-These areas of work linked to the active projects shown below.
+These areas of work are linked to the active projects shown below.

 ##  Active Projects